Skip to main content Accessibility information

 Who is it for?

-We treat patients with arthritic pain, circulatory problems, cramp, digestion problems, fibromyalgia, frozen shoulder, shoulder and elbow pain, tennis elbow arising from associated musculoskeletal conditions of the back and neck (but not isolated occurrences), headache arising from the neck , joint pains including hip and knee pain from osteoarthritis as an adjunct to core OA treatments and exercise, general, acute & chronic backache, generalised aches and pains, lumbago, migraine prevention, minor sports injuries, muscle spasms, neuralgia, tension and inability to relax, rheumatic pain, sciatica and uncomplicated mechanical neck pain (as opposed to neck pain following injury i.e. whiplash).
+We treat patients with arthritic pain, circulatory problems, cramp, digestion problems, fibromyalgia, frozen shoulder, shoulder and elbow pain, tennis elbow arising from associated musculoskeletal conditions of the back and neck (but not isolated occurrences), headaches arising from the neck, joint pains including hip and knee pain from osteoarthritis as an adjunct to core OA treatments and exercise, general, acute & chronic backache, generalised aches and pains, lumbago, migraine prevention, minor sports injuries, muscle spasms, neuralgia, tension and inability to relax, rheumatic pain, sciatica and uncomplicated mechanical neck pain (as opposed to neck pain following injury i.e. whiplash).

 Book an appointment here for this clinic